Atticus29/pcc_biology_101/README.md

 *As you might imagine, we instructors get a ton of emails containing questions that could easily be answered by looking at this document, the course schedule, or referring to announcements made online.
 As a courtesy to me, please make sure that these information sources have been checked before you email me with logistical questions.
 I reserve the right to reply with, "see syllabus" or "see announcements".*

-### Course Objectives

-Upon successful completion of this course, a student should be able to: TODO

 ### Course Policies

 #### Class Preparation

-TODO Success in this course depends not only on attendance, but also on effort.
+Success in this course depends not only on attendance, but also on effort.
 Many of the concepts that we will discuss tend to be unfamiliar to students, and much of the vocabulary will likely also be new.
 In order to make the most of class time, read over the assigned chapters or sections BEFORE the class and then re-read them more carefully DIRECTLY AFTER the class in which they are discussed.
 Waiting until right before a test to read the text is highly ineffective.
 Throughout the quarter, there will be in-class group activities and I will also be calling on students for responses to questions.
-Your interaction on these fronts will contribute to your participation grade.
+Your participation on these fronts will contribute to your final grade (via the homework component).

 #### Study Suggestions